AndyIbanez/andyibanez-com/content/posts/cryptokit-secure-enclave.md

 init(compactRepresentable:accessControl:authenticationContext:)
 ```

-If you are not familiar with these security APIs, `LAContext` allows you to ask the device to authenticate the device with biometrics (Touch ID or Face ID) or with their password, and `SecAccessControl` allows you to specify an access control to instruct the system under which conditions should a key be available.
-These conditions can be that the user should be authenticated first, the app needs a specific password, in a specific application password, and more.
+If you are not familiar with these security APIs, `LAContext` allows you to ask the device to authenticate the user with biometrics (Touch ID or Face ID) or with their password, and `SecAccessControl` allows you to specify an access control to instruct the system under which conditions should a key be available.
+These conditions can be that the user should be authenticated first, the app needs a specific password, an specific application password, and more.
 The usage looks like this:

 ```
 import LocalAuthentication // For LAContext